benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM2.png)

-- LRM2 may appear below a relationship / path.
+- LRM2 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
 - LRM2 may appear before of a quantifier followed by an R-combiner
 - Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)